flype/stats_for_all/README.markdown

 The counter is increased on by one each time you call the add_click method.

-To get any stats saved before you can use this syntax, and you will get the 24, 31, 12 vector with all your stats depending on your request.
+To get the stats array calculated, you can use this syntax, and you will get the 24, 31, 12 vector with all your stats depending on the parameters specified:

+Imagine that we added the click the day 28 of  october of 2008 and we want to recover the stats for that day:

 	Banner.first.clicks :day => 28, :month => 10, :year => 2008
 	=> [0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 1, 0, 0, 0]

+or other day of the same month, that doesn't have data:

 	Banner.first.clicks :day => 21, :month =>10, :year => 2008
 	=> []

+or all the october month:

 	Banner.first.clicks :month =>10, :year => 2008
 	=> [0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 1, 0, 0, 0]

+or the stats for the twelve months:

 	Banner.first.clicks :year => 2008
 	=> [0, 0, 0, 0, 0, 0, 0, 0, 0, 1, 0, 0]